1977–78 in English field hockey

 The 1977–78 in English field hockey.

 The Men's Cup was won by Guildford and the inaugural Women's Cup was won by the Chelsea College of Physical Education (Eastbourne) Hockey Club.

-The Men's National Inter League Championship brought together the winners of their respective regional leagues.
+The Men's National Inter League Championship, sponsored by Truman's Brewery, brought together the winners of their respective regional leagues.
 The championship (held in September 1978) was won by Southgate.

 As from the 1980–81 season the National Inter League Championship would be held in the spring of the same season instead of the Autumn of the following season.